Policies and Procedures

 Policies and procedures regarding academic and non-academic topics may be found both in the Student Handbook and in the relevant sections of the school website.

-If you do not have a copy of the Student Handbook, please visit Student Services on the 5th floor of William and June Warren Hall.
+If you do not have a copy of the Student Handbook, please download one today.
+Use the passcode: jd16.
 Below, several links and policies are listed for your convenience.
 If you have any questions, please feel free to email Student Services.

 Policy on Student Suggestions